drbarq/Claude-Connect/readme.md

 ## TLDR

-You can use Claude Code CLI with ANY LLM Provider
+Use Claude Code CLI with any LLM provider - OpenAI, local models, or any OpenAI-compatible API

 ## What This Does